In this post, I benchmark the performance of Kourier against Rust’s Hyper and Go’s net/http.

 # and uses six threads to process incoming requests.

-docker run --rm -d --network host kourier-bench:rust-hyper
+sudo docker run --rm -d --network host kourier-bench:rust-hyper -worker_count 6

 # Go (net/http).
 The server listens on port 7080